Skip to content

 Array creates array

-Array reads get
+Array derives get set

 // Sieve of Eratosthenes: count primes up to limit

-reads count_primes(limit Integer) Integer
+derives count_primes(limit Integer) Integer

 from